cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-6.rst

 These instructions assume you are running Mac or Linux.
 If you have Windows 10 or lower, we recommend dual-booting linux.
 If you have Windows 11, try using the Windows Linux Subsystem.
 Otherwise proceed at your own risk!

 Step 1.
-Set up simulation environment
+Prepare the bottom PCB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Clone the simulator repository ``git clone https://github.com/jietan/puppersim.git``
 #.
 Follow the instructions in the `System setup <https://github.com/jietan/puppersim#system-setup/>`_ and `Getting the code ready <https://github.com/jietan/puppersim#getting-the-code-ready/>`_ sections of the Puppersim README.md.

 Step 2.
-Train the policy using RL (ARS)
+Assemble the legs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Follow instructions at https://github.com/Nate711/puppersim/blob/main/puppersim/reacher/README.md to run the commands to train the policy.
 #.
 Wait about 50 iterations until going to step 3 but leave it training

 Step 3.
-Run your policy in simulator
+Attach the legs to the body
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Follow instructions at https://github.com/Nate711/puppersim/blob/main/puppersim/reacher/README.md to run the policy.

 Step 4.
-Deploy policy to robot
+Attach legs to PCB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Follow instructions at https://github.com/Nate711/puppersim/blob/main/puppersim/reacher/README.md to deploy to your robot.

 Step 5.
-One day project of your choice
+Attach electronics bulkhead to PCB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Do your own mini project!